 You’re a small business owner and your business has a website.
 Excellent move.
 In this day and age customers expect businesses to have a website, and some customers actually prefer doing business online.

-New Business Online
+Visits and New Business

 SEO is not short-term.
 See the description immediately above.
 If you want to have success with search engine optimization, settle in and be patient.